npm/npm/README.md

 The "latest" on the registry is 0.3, because 1.0 is not yet stable.

+It will be the default install target at the end of April, 2011.

 ## IMPORTANT

 **You need node v0.4 or higher to run this program.**

-To install on older versions of node, do the following:
+To install an old **and unsupported** version of npm that works on node 0.3 and prior:

     git clone git://github.com/isaacs/npm.git ./npm
     cd npm